dziegler/django-css/README.rst

   compressed media will be written to.

 `COMPRESS_OUTPUT_DIR` default: `"CACHE"`
-  Conttrols the directory inside `COMPRESS_ROOT` that compressed files will be written to.
+  Controls the directory inside `COMPRESS_ROOT` that compressed files will be written to.